 When I was very pregnant with Blaise, I found myself at Mass with Andrew, but with none of the kids.
 I kindly woman approached us afterwards and asked “Is this your first?”

-Of course, once you answer honestly (I admit to being tempted to skirt the truth, but I was still standing in the church!), the questioners eyes kind of pop out and you get a reply along the lines of “I couldn’t handle the two I had!”
+Of course, once a mama of a big family answer honestly (I admit to being tempted to skirt the truth, but I was still standing in the church!), the questioners eyes kind of pop out and you get a reply along the lines of “I couldn’t handle the two I had!”

 I get it!
-When I had a gaggle of littles, the smallest activity could seem overwhelming.
+Big families can be hard!
+When I had a gaggle of littles, even the smallest activity could seem overwhelming.
 The grocery store, stopping by a friends house, hitting a drive thru.
 No matter what it was, it was an event.
 And then the activities that actually *where* events, became nearly impossible.
 I remember doing swimming lessons one year, with just a couple small kids, and it was so difficult, I swore we’d never return.
 We tried again this year and had an absolute blast!
 And I had a newborn this time!

 Once you’re through the first overwhelming years in the trenches, it’s like the sun shining through the clouds after a storm.
 It’s pretty glorious.